kubevela/kubevela/docs/en/developers/references/traits/rollout.md

 ![alt](../../../../resources/traffic-shifting-analysis.png)

 In this sample, for every `10s`, `5%` traffic will be shifted to canary from the primary, until the traffic on canary reached `50%`.
-At the mean time, the instance number of canary will automatically scale to `replica: 2` per configured in Appfile.
+At the mean time, the instance number of canary will automatically scale to `replicas: 2` per configured in Appfile.

 Based on analysis result of the KPIs during this traffic shifting, a canary will be promoted or aborted if analysis is failed.
 If promoting, the primary will be upgraded from v1 to v2, and traffic will be fully shifted back to the primary instances.
 So as result, canary instances will be deleted after the promotion finished.